 Choose 1st party bike insurance from Bajaj General for complete, stress-free coverage and peace of mind.

-You can check your 1st party two wheeler insurance details online via the insurer’s website/app. enter your policy number or bike registration to view add‑ons, IDV, and claim history.
+You can check your 1st party two wheeler insurance details online via the insurer’s website/app.
+Enter your policy number or bike registration to view add‑ons, IDV, and claim history.

 No. First-party insurance for a bike isn’t legally required—only third-party insurance is.
 However, comprehensive policies offer full protection and are strongly recommended for financially safeguarding your bike.